-A few years ago, I made my inner history nerd unbelievably giddy and spent a few weeks digging into one question: What was actually eaten at the first Thanksgiving?
-The results were surprising (no turkey?), illuminating, and just plain curious.
-So on this last Thursday in November, I thought I'd give you something to chew on besides what's on your table.
+A few years ago, I made my inner history nerd unbelievably giddy and spent a few weeks digging in to one question: What was actually eaten at the first Thanksgiving?
+The results were surprising (no turkey?!), illuminating, and just plain curious.
+So leading up to November, I thought I'd give you something to chew on besides what's on your table.
 First, let's set the scene:

-The modern Thanksgiving holiday is based off of a festival shared by the Pilgrims and the Wampanoag Native American tribe at Plymouth Colony, Massachusetts in 1621.
+The modern Thanksgiving holiday is based off a festival shared by the pilgrims and the Wampanoag Native American tribe at Plymouth Colony, Massachusetts, in 1621.
 The feast purportedly celebrated the colonists’ first successful harvest in the New World.
-While modern Thanksgiving always lands on the last Thursday of November, the original went down sometime earlier in autumn, closer to harvest time.
+While modern Thanksgiving always lands on the fourth Thursday in November, the original went down sometime earlier in autumn, closer to harvest time.

-These two sources contain all we know firsthand.
+These two sources contain all we know firsthand about the first Thanksgiving food.
 The rest of the menu we can only piece together, based upon what was available, what both groups ate in times of celebration, and what the Native Americans would have (literally) brought to the table.

 Seafood is a rare sight on a modern Thanksgiving table, but the colonists most likely had fish, eel, and shellfish, such as lobster and mussels, at their feast.

 It is also worth noting what was not present at the first Thanksgiving feast.
-There were no cloud-like heaps of mashed potatoes, since white potatoes had not yet crossed in from South America.
-There was no gravy either, since the colonists didn’t have mills to produce flour.
+There were no cloudlike heaps of mashed potatoes, since white potatoes had not yet crossed over from South America.
+There was no gravy either, since the colonists didn’t yet have mills to produce flour.
 There was no sweet potato casserole, with mini marshmallows or without, since tuberous roots had not yet been introduced from the Caribbean.

-Cranberries may have been incorporated into Wampanoag dishes to add tartness, but it would be another fifty years before someone first wrote about cooking them with sugar to make a “sauce to eat with...meat.”—the now-ubiquitous cranberry sauce.
-Also, since there was probably no refined sugar in the colonies in 1621 (it was prohibitively expensive), the point was moot.
+Cranberries may have been incorporated into Wampanoag dishes to add tartness, but it would be another 50 years before someone first wrote about cooking them with sugar to make a “sauce to eat with...meat.”—the now-ubiquitous cranberry sauce.
+Also, since there was probably no refined sugar in the colonies in 1621 (it would have been prohibitively expensive), the point was moot.

-No flour, no sugar—that's right, there was nary a pie, apple, pecan, or pumpkin, at the first Thanksgiving table!
-However, pumpkins were probably present, most likely stewed with vinegar and currants.
+No flour, no sugar—that's right, there was nary a pie.
+No apple, no pecan, no pumpkin at the first Thanksgiving table.
+Well, pumpkins were probably present, just most likely stewed with vinegar and currants.

 This article is an adapted version of the one originally published on LuckyPeach.com (RIP).